mframpton/seqfam/docs/tutorial_and_api.rst

    #Read the covariates into a DataFrame.
    covar_df = None if covariates_path == None else pd.read_csv(covariates_path, index_col=0)

-Having created a :py:obj:`gene_burden.CMC` object, the script calls its :py:func:`gene_burden.CMC.assign_variants_to_pop_frq_cats` method in order to map the variants to the desired population allele frequency ranges.
+Having created a :py:obj:`gene_burden.CMC` object, the script calls its :py:func:`gene_burden.CMC.assign_variants_to_pop_frq_cats` method in order to map the variants to the desired PAF range categories.
-Multiple population allele frequency columns (databases) are used here, ordered by descending preference.
+Multiple PAF columns (databases) are used here, ordered by descending preference.
-The mapping is stored in a new column in the genotypes :py:mod:`DataFrame` called "pop_frq_cat".
+The mapping is stored in a new "pop_frq_cat" column in the genotypes :py:mod:`DataFrame`.

 .. code-block:: python

    cmc = CMC()
    geno_df = cmc.assign_variants_to_pop_frq_cats(geno_df, pop_frq_col_l, {"rare":0.01,"mod_rare":0.05})

-Finally, the script calls the do_multivariate_tests method to perform the CMC tests, specifying the gene column for grouping the variants, and the new allele frequency range column for aggregation.
+Finally, the script calls the :py:meth:`gene_burden.CMC.do_multivariate_tests` method to perform the CMC tests, specifying the gene column for grouping the variants, and the new "pop_frq_cat" column for aggregation.

 .. code-block:: python

    cmc_result_df = cmc.do_multivariate_tests(sample_s, geno_df, group_col=gene_col, agg_col="pop_frq_cat", agg_val_l=["rare","mod_rare"], covar_df=covar_df, results_path=results_path)

-The results are written to a CSV (comma-separated values) file and returned in a :py:mod:`DataFrame`.
-They include the number of variants in each aggregation category, the number of unaggregated variants (“unagg” column), the log-likelihood ratio test p-value with/without covariates (“llr_p” and “llr_cov_p”), and the coefficient/p-value for each aggregated variant variable (“_c” and “_p”).

->>> print(cmc_result_df)

-To use the :file:`gene_burden.py` module, the user must first read the various required data into Pandas :py:mod:`DataFrames`.
-These data include variant annotations by which to group (e.g. gene/functional unit) and aggregate (e.g. population allele frequency), and the genotypes, affection status and covariates for the unrelated samples.
-The user can specify multiple categories in which to aggregate variants (e.g. into population allele frequency ranges of 0–1% and 1–5%), and variants outside these categories (e.g. more common variants) remain unaggregated.
-An aggregated variant category takes the value 0 or 1.
-For each variant group, having aggregated the variants, :file:`gene_burden.py` will perform a multivariate test, which is a log-likelihood ratio test based on Wilk’s theorem:
+For each gene, this method performs a multivariate test, which is a log-likelihood ratio test based on Wilk’s theorem:

 .. math::